 If you are a resident of Finland or a insured worker, you are eligible for Kela coverage and can receive medical care, including doctor’s appointments, for free or at a reduced cost.
 If you are not eligible for Kela coverage, you may need to pay for medical care out-of-pocket or through private health insurance.

-Transferring Medical Documents to a Doctor in Finland from Abroad
+Transferring Medical Documents in Finland from Abroad

 If you are traveling to Finland from abroad, you may need to transfer your medical documents to a doctor in Finland.
 This can help your new doctor understand your medical history and provide you with appropriate care.